School History, Accreditation and Governance

 We are pleased to share some of the feedback our school received from ACSI and AdvancEd after our accreditation renewal site visit in the fall of 2015.

-In June of 2012, Columbia was able to purchase the 12-acre campus, significantly expanding its facilities and potential for continued growth.
-The Board of Trustees and the administration for Columbia Christian Schools are planning and praying toward further expansion of the school, both in student enrollment and additional programs.
+In June of 2012, Columbia was able to purchase the 12-acre south campus, significantly expanding its facilities and potential for continued growth.
+The Board of Trustees and the administration for Columbia Christian School are planning and praying toward further expansion of the school, both in student enrollment and additional programs.

 Learn More About CCS